Syed Abdul Khaliq Pirzada: Higher education

 Unlike many of his colleagues who have only received degrees from madrassas, Pirzada is a "refined product" of Al-Azhar University, studied and researched in World Comparative religions there, under reputed religious and divinity research scholars of Al-Azhar University.
 After four years, Syed Abdul Khaliq Pirzada completed and published his master's thesis on Dawat-El-Islam with thesis and was awarded M.A in Religious Studies from the Al-Azhar University Cairo Egypt.
 After five years of M.Phil. in 1992 he completed his Ph.D. and published his thesis on World Comparative Religions.

 Political career

-Dr. Syed Abdul Khaliq Pirzada) is a politician from Karachi, Sindh, Pakistan.
+Dr. Syed Abdul Khaliq Pirzada is a politician from Karachi, Sindh, Pakistan.

 In 1998, Pirzada came back to Pakistan and joined MQM..
-He took the highest number of votes in Senate Election (2006) Syed Abdul Khaliq Pirzada was also nominated by his party as a candidate for the Chairman of Senate of Pakistan where he unsuccessfully contested against Muhammad Mian Soomro.
+He took the highest number of votes in the 2006 Senate Election.
+Syed Abdul Khaliq Pirzada was also nominated by his party as a candidate for the Chairman of Senate of Pakistan where he unsuccessfully contested against Muhammad Mian Soomro.
 He is Parliamentary leader of the political party MQM.
 Syed Abdul Khaliq Pirzada commonly known as Peer Saheb of Kabirwala (Multan Shareef) is a Pakistani politician, parliamentarian and a prominent member of Senate of Islamic Republic of Pakistan.
 Syed Abdul Khaliq Pirzada was elected as member of Senate on a ticket of MQM from (Sindh) in 2006.